Category Archives: Training

 Staying Within Your Scope of Practice

 When I got my personal training certifications, there was a phrase that was frequently bandied about: “scope of practice”.
-I love – LOVE – this phrase, most often used in the medical field.
+I love – LOVE – this phrase, often used in the medical field.
 To me, it’s the bedrock of honest teaching.
 If we co-opt it for aerial instruction, the premise is simple: teach what you know well.
 It varies for everyone – whether it’s 5 moves or 500.
 For example, I hated open drops when I was in circus school – hated them.
 Consequently, I only really worked on a hand full, and I consider many of them to be beyond my scope of practice.
 I teach the ones I’m supremely confident in, but, beyond that, it’s a no-go, even when my students beg and plead and bring me pie (but keep the pie coming, guys – someday I might cave!).
 Pretending to know more than you do, not understanding that there are areas beyond your scope of practice and not knowing what they are, or “winging it” puts your students in very real danger.

 False Advertising